family002/Phishing-Incident-Response-Project/README.md

 # Phishing-Incident-Response-Project

-In this project, I wanted to simulate a phishing payload in a windows environment and capture the activity to perform an incident response investigation with tools like Wireshark, Windows Event Viewer, and Volatility.
+In this project, I wanted to simulate a phishing payload in a windows environment and capture the activity to perform an incident response investigation with tools like Wireshark and Windows Event Viewer.

 # Lab Environment
 | Machine    | OS           | IP Address     | Purpose                            |